Toronto Maple Leafs: Team captains

 In all, 25 individuals have served as captain of the Toronto Maple Leafs.
 Ken Randall served as the team's first captain for two years beginning with the inaugural 1917–18 NHL season.
 John Ross Roach was the first goaltender to be named captain in the NHL, and the only goaltender to serve as the Leafs' captain.
 He was one of only six goalies in NHL history to have been officially recognized as the team captain.
 George Armstrong served as captain from 1958 through 1969 and was the longest-serving captain in the team's history.
 In 1997, Mats Sundin became the first non-Canadian to captain the Maple Leafs.
 His tenure as captain holds the distinction as the longest captaincy for a non-North American-born player in NHL history.
-The last player named to the position was John Tavares on October 2, 2019.
+The most recent player named to the position was Auston Matthews on August 14, 2024.

 Three captains of the Maple Leafs have held the position at multiple points in their careers.
 Syl Apps' first tenure as the captain began from 1940 to 1943, before he stepped down and left the club to enlist in the Canadian Army.
 Bob Davidson served as the Maple Leafs captain until Apps' return from the Army in 1945 and resumed his captaincy until 1948.
 Ted Kennedy's first tenure as captain was from 1948 to 1955.
 He announced his retirement from the sport at the end of the 1954–55 season, with Sid Smith succeeding him as captain.
 Although Kennedy missed the entire 1955–56 season, he came out of retirement to play the second half of the 1956–57 season.
 During that half-season, Kennedy served his second tenure as the Maple Leafs' captain.
 Darryl Sittler was the third player to have been named the team's captain twice.
 As a result of a dispute between Sittler and the Maple Leafs' general manager Punch Imlach, Sittler relinquished the captaincy on December 29, 1979.
 The dispute was resolved in the following off-season after a heart attack hospitalized Imlach.
 Sittler arranged talks with Ballard to resolve the issue, eventually resuming his captaincy on September 24, 1980.
 No replacement captain was named during the interim period.